-- A. The applicant has provided a study area updated from the previous study area used in the 2015 review for Conditional Use #15-043 for the neighboring properties which encompassed over 2000 acres surrounding the property.
+- A. The applicant has provided a study area which encompasses over 2000 acres surrounding the property.
 This study area included only properties zoned as farm use.
 Lands zoned for rural residential or other non-resource uses are not included in the study area.
 Information supplied by the applicant, and verified by staff, indicates that there is no non-resource zoned land applied to the study area and that the applicant's report meets the required 2000 acre resource zone analysis area. - B. The applicant has indicated this study area was chosen as representative of the land use pattern surrounding the subject parcel and that updating the previous study provided sufficient information for use in this request.
-Properties within the study area identified a mixture of unmanaged woodlots and farming activities and primarily in use as grass seed/grain, Christmas trees, row crops, and grazing activity.
-Small non-conforming parcels in residential use are situated in clusters and adjacent to the railroad right-of-way in the vicinity of the subject property.
+Properties within the study area are predominately farmed in grass seed and hay with some berries, vegetables, nursery stock, turf, pasture and nuts.
 Staff concludes that the area presented by the applicant is a fair representation of the surrounding area and is sufficient to arrive at a sampling of the land use pattern. - C. The development trends in the study area have been identified in the applicant's statement and the overlay map.
-Since 1993, staff identified four non-farm dwelling approvals within the study area (CU93-7, CU93-11, CU06-62, CU10-28).
-In addition, three dwellings were approved since 2015 (ZC/CP17-4, which permitted a forest template dwelling; CU15-43, for a non-farm dwelling, and AR16-17, for a secondary farm dwelling).
-The proposed dwelling would be consistent with the development pattern that has occurred on surrounding lands in the past. - D. The applicant did not identify any parcels that may qualify for non-farm dwellings, because of the predominance of high value soils in the study area, as the soils are currently mapped by the National Resource Conservation Service.
+Since 1993, no non-farm dwelling approvals have occurred.
+The proposed dwelling would be consistent with the development pattern that has occurred on surrounding lands in the past. - D. The applicant did not identify any parcels that would qualify for a non-farm dwelling, because of the predominance of high value soils in the study area, as the soils are currently mapped by the National Resource Conservation Service.
 More detailed soil mapping of an individual parcel may indicate the presence of non-farm soils; however, that information is not available at this time and would be prepared in the future on a parcel-by-parcel basis.
 The number of potential additional non-farm dwellings is restricted by the number of dwellings already in the study area.
 It appears that an insignificant percentage of the study area could include potential non-farm parcels. - E. Resource land inside the study area as previously determined is zoned EFU.
-The commercial agriculture operations in the EFU zone are predominately in grass seed/grain, Christmas trees, row crops, and pasture.
+The commercial agriculture operations in the EFU zone are predominately in grass seed and hay with some berries, vegetables, nursery stock, turf, pasture and nuts.
 It appears that these crops and farming activities are impractical on the subject parcel because of the poorer soils and size of the property.